Emotional intelligence: Self-esteem and drug dependence

 A 2012 study in India cross-examined emotional intelligence, self-esteem, and marijuana dependence.
 Out of a sample of 200, 100 of whom were dependent on cannabis and the other 100 emotionally healthy, the dependent group scored exceptionally low on EI when compared to the control group.
-They also found that the dependent group also scored low on self-esteem when compared to the control.
+They also found that the dependent group also scored low on self-esteem than the control group.

 Another study in 2010 examined whether or not low levels of EI had a relationship with the degree of drug and alcohol addiction in Australia.
 In the assessment of 103 residents in a drug rehabilitation center, they examined their EI along with other psychosocial factors in a one-month interval of treatment.
 They found that participants' EI scores improved as their levels of addiction lessened as part of their treatment.

 Academic performance

 A 2020 meta-analysis showed that students with higher emotional intelligence show higher academic performance at school.
 This was a summary of over 1,246 effects from 158 different studies, with a sample size of 42,529.
-Students with higher emotional intelligence had better scores on standardized tests and achieved higher grades.
-The effect was significantly larger for humanities than for science/maths areas of study, and significantly larger for ability-model emotional intelligence measures than for rating scales of emotional intelligence.
+Students with higher emotional intelligence scored higher on standardized tests and achieved higher grades.
+The effect was significantly larger for humanities than for science/math's areas of study, and significantly larger for ability-model emotional intelligence measures than for rating scales of emotional intelligence.
 The association of emotional intelligence with higher academic achievement was still significant even after considering the effect of students' Big Five personality and intelligence.